rustinmyeye/BBC-Bouncer/README.md

 # BBC-Bouncer

+WORK IN PROGRESS!
+DONT USE THIS WITH YOUR MAIN WALLET!
+ONLY WORKS WITH ONE TOKEN ID RIGHT NOW

 Welcome to BBC-Bouncer!
 This application automatically monitors a wallet for specific token IDs and bounces (sends to burn address) any tokens found.
 Checks for the blacklisted token IDs happen every 5 minutes.
 ## Setup
 1. Clone the repository and enter the directory: